Senckenberg-DCBiodivIT/FAIR-workflow-platform-frontend/workflow_examples/readme.md

 You can use [this](hello-world/workflow.yaml) hello-world workflow definition as a minimal example.
 And [here](https://argo-workflows.readthedocs.io/en/stable/walk-through/hello-world/) you can find more information on how to define the workflow.yaml.

+Also take a look at the other example workflows in this folder.

+## API Endpoint

+[Here](../cwr_frontend/cwr_frontend/static/openapi.yaml) is the openapi documentation of the Workflow API.

-## Submit Workflow
+### Submit Workflow

-Once you have the RO-Crate ready, you can submit the workflow:
+Once you have the RO-Crate ready, you can submit the workflow.

 ```curl
 curl --location 'baseurl/api/v1/workflows' \